StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 - **remediationHint** - a short, markdown-enabled hint displayed whenever the validation rule represented by this monitor triggers and results in an unhealthy state.
 - **function** - the specific monitor function to use as the basis of computation for this monitor.
 For more details see [function](#function).
 - **arguments** - lists concrete values that are to be used for parameters in the monitor function invocation.
 For more details and descriptions of commonly used parameters, see [arguments](#arguments).
+- **status** - either ENABLED|DISABLED.
+Dictates if the monitor will be running and producing health states.
+- **tags** - tags associated to the monitor.
 - **intervalSeconds** - dictates how often to execute this particular monitor; new executions are scheduled after the specified number of seconds, counting from the time that the last execution ended.
 For more details see [run interval](#intervalseconds).

 ## Field information